 - Materials Mechanics: Brian Bay

-- Robotics students: Cindy Grimm, Robotics program chair
+- Robotics students: Geoff Hollinger, Robotics Program Director

-- Master of Engineering students (coursework only / non-research), Lynn Paul, MIME head advisor for Graduate Programs
+- Master of Engineering students (coursework-only / non-research), Lynn Paul, MIME Head Advisor for MIME Graduate Programs

 - Voided check or savings account statement